Connect with others who understand.

 Powered By

-Certain underlying health conditions are more common in people with psoriasis than in the general population.
-Some people may have these conditions before their psoriasis diagnosis, while other people may develop them as a result of the skin condition or its treatment.
+Certain health conditions are more common in people with psoriasis than in the general population.
+Some people may have these conditions before their psoriasis diagnosis, while others may develop them as a result of the skin condition or its treatment.

 Comorbidities and Complications

-When a person has more than one health condition at the same time, they are known as comorbidities.
-On the other hand, complications refer to other problems that make treating an existing disease more difficult.
+When a person has more than one health condition at the same time, these conditions are known as comorbidities.
+On the other hand, complications refer to medical problems that occur from another condition or treatment.

 • Swollen fingers and toes